-He has had one-person exhibitions at the Yale University Art Gallery, the Smithsonian Institution’s National Museum of American History, the North Carolina Museum of Art and the National Building Museum.
+He has had one-person exhibitions at the Yale University Art Gallery, the Smithsonian Institution’s National Museum of American History, and the North Carolina Museum of Art.
 A trademark of Bamberger’s exhibitions is that they are first shown in the community where he has chosen to photograph, prior to their museum exhibition.

 Bamberger lives in Durham, North Carolina and is represented by Ann Stewart Fine Art.
-He teaches at The University of North Carolina at Chapel Hill and at Duke University’s Center for Documentary Studies.
+He was a Morehead-Cain Scholar at The University of North Carolina at Chapel Hill and currently teaches at Duke University’s Center for Documentary Studies.